muntasirhsn/muntasirhsn.github.io/index.md

 ### LLMs/Generative AI: Deploying LLMs at scale with Amazon Sagemaker, FastAPI and AWS Lambda serverless services
-FastAPI is a modern web framework designed for building APIs with Python.
+FastAPI is a modern web framework designed to build APIs with Python.
 It emphasizes simplicity and ease of use while providing robust functionality, making it popular among developers for creating high-performance APIs.
 In this example, I deployed a  Microsoft/Phi-2 LLM from the Hugging Face hub to an Amazon Sagemaker endpoint with GPU instances.
 To integrate the Sagemaker endpoint to consumer-facing APIs, I utilise FastAPI and AWS lambda as a serverless service.

 ![image](https://github.com/muntasirhsn/muntasirhsn.github.io/assets/29087240/92bae7ad-6a12-4ff7-a026-2a17afcf7090) Figure: Deploying Amazon Sagemaker ML model endpoint with FastAPI and AWS Lambda